paragrastogi/SyntheticWeather/README.md

-# SyntheticWeather
+<h1>SyntheticWeather</h1>

 This repository contains scripts to create synthetic weather time series from a short weather record of at least one year.
 The tool (scripts and how they might be implemented in ESP-r and Ladybug) is provisionally named `indra` <sup>(1)</sup>. _All the scripts here should be treated as **experimental** unless explicitly stated otherwise._

 ### Great, where do I begin?

+Please please go to the <a href='https://github.com/paragrastogi/SyntheticWeather/wiki'>wiki</a>.
+I can't make you do it though, so yes, be your own boss.
+The wiki contains a step-by-step guide to installing and running mighty **indra**.

-Start by going into either the folder `m-files` (MATLAB files) or the folder `py-files` (Python files, if you are feeling adventurous).
-Each of them has a `README.md` or `Installation.md` file to get you started.
+If you know your way around MATLAB or Python, go directly into either the folder `m-files` (MATLAB files) or the folder `py-files` (Python files).
+Most of the scripts explain themselves. **Sample Python commands** are <a href='https://github.com/paragrastogi/SyntheticWeather/wiki/Sample-Commands'>given here</a>.

 ## The methods

 The MATLAB/R scripts are based on the algorithms published in Parag's thesis.
-While these scripts are well documented (in two conference papers and the thesis), no further work is being undertaken on that algorithm (call it the 'old' algorithm).
-These scripts will, hopefully by November 2017, be faithfully translated to Python (update: translation about 60% complete).
+While these scripts are well documented (in two conference papers and the thesis), I won't be working on these any more.

-The Python scripts in the repository *should not be used for now* (October 2017).
-If you are really curious, they can be called with two methods: `arma` and `gp`.
-The method `arma` will be an almost-completely-faithful translation of the MATLAB scripts<sup>(2)</sup>.
-The method `gp` is new and experimental - which means that it has not been published or tested extensively yet.
-This consitutes a significant change in the algorithm, and I would not recommend using it just yet (October 2017).
+The Python scripts in the repository are translations of these original scripts.
+The method is an almost-completely-faithful translation of the MATLAB scripts<sup>(2)</sup>.

 ## License, implementation, and compatibility

 This tool is distributed under the GPLv3 license.
-Please read what this means [here](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+Please read what this means <a href='https://en.wikipedia.org/wiki/GNU_General_Public_License'>here</a>.

-I intend to make this tool fully compatible with [ESP-r](https://github.com/ESP-rCommunity "ESP-r") and [Dragonfly](https://github.com/chriswmackey/Dragonfly "Dragonfly").
+This tool is in the process of being made compatible with <a href='https://github.com/ESP-rCommunity'>ESP-r</a> and <a href='https://github.com/chriswmackey/Dragonfly'>Dragonfly</a>.
 However, it exists on its own as a command-line tool.

 Using the older scripts requires only a valid MATLAB license and R (R is free to download and reuse).
 While you are free to use the scripts as you please, I am not liable for anything that happens as a result of using my scripts.
 Like if you accidentally release the nuclear missiles stored in the Dakotas, ruin the ski season in Switzerland, or cause a drought in Scotland.